transcelerate/ddf-sdr-api/README.md

 12. **Microsoft.AspNetCore.Mvc.Core** - Contains common action result types, attribute routing, application model conventions, API explorer, application parts, filters, formatters, model binding, and more.

-13. **Microsoft.AspNetCore.Authorization** - Used for API Authorization

-14. **Vsxmd** - Used for Converting xml comments into markdown file
+13. **Vsxmd** - Used for Converting xml comments into markdown file

-15. **ObjectsComparer** - Used for comparing two objects of same type and return the differences
+14. **ObjectsComparer** - Used for comparing two objects of same type and return the differences

-16. **Microsoft.AspNetCore.Mvc.Versioning** - Used for API Versioning
+15. **Microsoft.AspNetCore.Mvc.Versioning** - Used for API Versioning Support

-17. **JsonSubTypes** - Used to Serialize/Deserialize the inherited classes.
+16. **JsonSubTypes** - Used to Serialize/Deserialize the inherited classes.

 # Changes for Release V5.0 (September 2025)